-- Connectivity (Consider whether you need internet connectivity for displaying online content or display local pages)
+- Connectivity: Consider whether you need internet connectivity for displaying online content or local pages.

 - Battery Performance (Depends on the duration your device will be running on battery or mains)

-2. Launch SureFox and follow on-screen steps to access settings
+2. Launch SureFox and follow the on-screen steps to access settings.

-3. Go to Allowed Websites, enter the path to your websites and tap on Done.
+3. Go to Allowed Websites, enter the path to your websites, and tap Done.

-5. Enable Kiosk mode and tap on Done.
+5. Check Enable Kiosk Mode and tap Done.

 6. Save the settings and exit from the SureFox Settings screen.

-7. Follow the on-screen steps to bring SureFox in kiosk mode.
+7. Follow the on-screen steps to bring SureFox into kiosk mode.